To enjoy the full Mail & Guardian online experience: please upgrade your browser

-South Africa has welcomed a decision providing for the destruction of chemical weapons in Syria, the department of international relations has said.
+South Africa has welcomed a decision providing for the destruction of chemical weapons in Syria, the department of international relations said on Saturday.
+(AFP)

 South Africa has welcomed a decision providing for the destruction of chemical weapons in Syria, the department of international relations said on Saturday.